 reveal and which gnaw in solitude at the soul and diminish it.

 Sadegh Hedayat, The Blind Owl

 In some ways, my firing has had more of an abiding deleterious effect on her than on me.
-She actually blames herself for not having taken better care of me, go figure.
+She actually blames herself for not having taken better care of me.
 As if any other woman could have done more, before, during and after.
 In any event, I would not let her, so she should not feel bad.
 But still she does.

-When my wife passes away, assuming she goes first, I will be financially well-off.
-The problem is, I want to keep her around as long as I can and the only way I can do that is to transform our century old home which, if forced to leave, will kill her more quickly than anything else.
+When my wife passes away, assuming she goes first, I will be okay if I sell our home.
+The problem is, I want to keep her around as long as I can and the only way I can do that is to transform our century old house which, if forced to leave, will kill her more quickly than anything else.

 If am going to enjoy her company for a few more years she needs a home environment where both temperature and humidly are fairly constant and dust is kept at minimum.

-It's a relatively small amount, the twelve pensionable years which were deducted from my pensionable time when I was fired on bogus insubordinate charges and $ 100,000.
-At the time that I discovered that the diplomats were stealing millions of dollars, the government had a program whereby public servants who identified savings, when it was not part of their job description, were entitled to ten percent of the first year’s savings to a maximum of one hundred thousand dollars.
+It's a relatively small amount, the twelve pensionable years which were deducted from my pensionable time when I was fired on bogus insubordinate charges and $100,000.
+At the time that I discovered that the diplomats were stealing millions, the government had a program whereby public servants who identified savings, when it was not part of their job description, were entitled to ten percent of the first year’s savings to a maximum of one hundred thousand dollars.

 I did not apply because I was working at a job I loved, and being well-paid for it, and that was compensation enough, and then the roof fell in.

 Lucette was still looking for some kind of recognition of the wrong that was done to me, to us, when she insisted I make one last attempt at justice, which might also bring some closure and perhaps extend the time we have left together.